Steven Pinker: Biography

-Pinker was born on September 18, 1954, Montreal, Quebec, to an upper-middle class secular Jewish family in an English-speaking community.
-He adopted atheism at 13 and at various times has identified as a "cultural Jew".
+Pinker was born on September 18, 1954, in Montreal, Quebec, to an upper-middle class secular Jewish family in an English-speaking community.
+He adopted atheism at 13 and has identified as a "cultural Jew".

-His grandparents had immigrated to Canada from Poland and Romania in 1926, and owned a small necktie factory in Montreal.
+His grandparents immigrated to Canada from Poland and Romania in 1926, and owned a small necktie factory in Montreal.
 His father, Harry, worked in real estate and was a lawyer.
 His mother, Roslyn, was originally a homemaker but later became a guidance counsellor and a high-school vice-principal.
-In an interview, Pinker described his mother as "very intellectual" and "an intense reader [who] knows everything".
+Pinker has called his mother "very intellectual" and "an intense reader [who] knows everything".
+He credits George Gamow's One Two Three...
+Infinity with sparking his love of science.

 His brother, Robert, worked for the Canadian government for several decades as an administrator and a policy analyst, while his sister, Susan Pinker, is a psychologist and writer who authored The Sexual Paradox and The Village Effect.
 Susan is also a columnist for The Wall Street Journal.

 Pinker graduated from Dawson College in 1971 with a Diploma of College Studies.
 He graduated from McGill University in 1976 with a Bachelor of Arts in psychology, then did doctoral studies in experimental psychology at Harvard University under Stephen Kosslyn, receiving a PhD in 1979.
 He did research at the Massachusetts Institute of Technology (MIT) for a year, then became a professor at Harvard and later, Stanford University.

-From 1982 until 2003, Pinker taught at the Department of Brain and Cognitive Sciences at MIT, was the co-director of the Center for Cognitive Science (1985–1994), and eventually became the director of the Center for Cognitive Neuroscience (1994–1999), taking a one-year sabbatical at the University of California, Santa Barbara, in 1995–96.
+From 1982 until 2003, Pinker taught at the Department of Brain and Cognitive Sciences at MIT, co-directing the Center for Cognitive Science from 1985 to 1994 and directing the Center for Cognitive Neuroscience from 1994 to 1999, taking a sabbatical at the University of California, Santa Barbara, in 1995–96.

 Since 2003, he has served as the Johnstone Family Professor of Psychology at Harvard, and between 2008 and 2013 he also held the title of Harvard College Professor in recognition of his dedication to teaching.
 In the early 2010s, he gave lectures as a visiting professor at the New College of the Humanities, a private college in London.

 Pinker married Nancy Etcoff in 1980 and they divorced in 1992; he married again in 1995 and they divorced.
 His third wife, whom he married in 2007, is the novelist and philosopher Rebecca Goldstein.
 He has two stepdaughters, the novelist Yael Goldstein Love and the poet Danielle Blau.